 How Much Do Black Night Leopard Geckos Cost?

 Black Night Leopard Geckos are one of the rarest morphs and this is represented in their price.
-You will have to pay upwards of $2,000 for one of this striking-looking morph.
+You can expect the Black Leopard Gecko price to be upwards of $2,000 for one of these striking-looking morphs.

 Care Guide Summary

 The Black Night Leopard Gecko is a rare but striking example of a leopard gecko morph.
-Its pure black appearance combines with the low maintenance and inquisitive nature of the species to make this a somewhat sought-after breed, but a hefty price tag and difficulty getting hold of the morph means that it is very rare and difficult to get hold of.
+Its pure black appearance combines with the low maintenance and inquisitive nature of the species to make this a somewhat sought-after breed.
+But a hefty price tag and difficulty getting hold of the morph means that it is very rare.

 Featured Image Credit: worenpets, Shutterstock